-A solver must not modify its processor affinity (calls to sched_setaffinity(2) or taskset(1)) to get access to a processing unit that was not initially allocated to the solver.
+A solver must not modify its processor affinity (calls to sched\setaffinity(2) or taskset(1)) to get access to a processing unit that was not initially allocated to the solver.
 It may however modify its processor affinity to use a subset of the initially allocated processing units.

-7 Entering the Competition
+8 Entering the Competition

 Contestants can enter the competition with one or two solvers per track.
 Contestants are expected to submit their solver(s) and contribute some instances (as many instances as wished).
 Submitted instances will be made available on the evaluation web site shortly after the actual beginning of the competition.
 We cannot accept benchmarks which cannot (for various reasons) be publicly available (because anyone must be able to reproduce the experiments of the competition).
-In a second stage, they will also have to submit a position paper (at least 2 pages) indicating the main components of the submitted solver(s).
+In a second stage, they will also have to submit a position paper (1 page, or preferably 2 pages, or even more) indicating the main components of the submitted solver(s).

-Of course, we expect that contestants propose solvers that recognize XCSP3 (either natively or by embedding a conversion procedure).
+Of course, we expect that contestants propose solvers that recognize XCSP (either natively or by embedding a conversion procedure).

-The deadline for submitting both benchmarks and solvers is June 2, 2019.
-Submission of solvers and benchmarks will be possible online in May 2019 at http://www.cril.fr/XCSP19/.
+The deadline for submitting both benchmarks and solvers is May 23, 2022.
+Submission of solvers and benchmarks will be possible online in April 2022 at http://xcsp22.cril.fr/.

-8 Ranking
+9 Ranking